Deltadromeus: Anatomy

 Deltadromeus is very poorly known, only being represented by an incomplete postcranial skeleton which is missing much of the vertebrae, ribs, and forelimbs.
 In addition to its complicated taxonomy, this makes the anatomy of Deltadromeus poorly understood.
 The limb bones of Deltadromeus are extremely slender, with a length/diameter ratio comparable to that of the cursorial Cretaceous ornithomimosaur Ornithomimus.
 Additionally, a study of the femur/lower leg ratios of theropods found that the lower leg of Deltadromeus is 7.5% longer than the "average" theropod its size, supporting the conclusion that it was cursorial.
 These proportions are similar to those of the cursorial deinonychosaurs, compsognathids, tyrannosauroids, and the allosauroid Concavenator.
 The tibia/femur length/diameter ratio for example is 0.95 in Deltadromeus, whereas it is only 0.76 in Allosaurus and 1.16 in Ornithomimus.
 This indicates that the hindlimbs are relatively long for a theropod.
-Additionally, the humerus length/femur length ratio is higher in Deltadromeus than genera like Allosaurus, indicating that the forelimbs are not as reduced in other genera like Allosaurus and Tyrannosaurus.
-The humerus is elongate with a relatively proximodistally (towards-away body) short deltopectoral crest that only spans 1/4 of the total length of the humerus.
-In contrast to Gualicho, the total length of the humerus is less than that of the scapula.
+Additionally, the humerus length/femur length ratio is higher in Deltadromeus than genera like Allosaurus, indicating that the forelimbs are not as reduced in that genus and Tyrannosaurus.
+The humerus is elongate with a relatively short deltopectoral crest that only spans 1/4 of the total length of the humerus.
+In contrast to Gualicho, a possible relative of Deltadromeus, the total length of the humerus is less than that of the scapula.
 The lateral side of the deltopectoral crest is rugose with a transversely curved and concave anterior margin, as in ornithomimosaurs and some ceratosaurs.

-The coracoid and acromion process (a process of the shoulder joint) are broadly expanded anteroposteriorly (front-back), a characteristic believed to be diagnostic of Deltadromeus that also appears in fossils assigned to Bahariasaurus.
-This acormion process is shallow in Deltadromeus, Gualicho, and some carcharodontosaurids, but is deeper in some other theropods.
+The coracoid and acromion processes are broadly expanded anteroposteriorly (front-back), a characteristic believed to be diagnostic of Deltadromeus that also appears in fossils assigned to Bahariasaurus.
+This acromion process is shallow in Deltadromeus, Gualicho, and some carcharodontosaurids, but is deeper in some other theropods.
 Additionally, the coracoid has a shallow notch that is also observed in basal ceratosaurs like Limusaurus.
-Overall, the scapulae of Deltadromeus and Gualicho are very similar, with both having relatively short, distally tapering, and narrow scapular blades.
-This tapering scapula blade is found in taxa like Deltadromeus, Gualicho, Masiakasaurus and Limusaurus, but these blades are straight blades in many tetanurans.
+The scapulae of Deltadromeus and Gualicho are very similar, with both having relatively short, distally tapering, and narrow scapular blades.
+This tapering scapula blade is found in taxa like Deltadromeus, Gualicho, Masiakasaurus and Limusaurus, unlike in many tetanurans.
 The midshaft of the ischium is dorsoventrally (top-bottom) compressed, with triangular obturator flanges on it and the pubis.
 At the distal end of the ischium, the ischial "foot" is greatly expanded, similar to those of basal abelisauroids but to an extent only seen in an ischium assigned to Bahariasaurus.